joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

     Process <- Message

 What's on earth is?
-Do you realize how difficult it will be to convert form occam-pi to Elixir.
+Do you realize how difficult it will be to convert from occam-pi to Elixir.

 You're going to lose the occam-pi community here.
 The send operator should be **!**, like this:

     Process !
 Message

-Next week my brain will have gone soggy and my neutral network be reprogrammed so that I ``see'' <- as **!** - this is not about thinking it's about reprogramming the base of my spine.
+Next week my brain will have gone soggy and my neural network be reprogrammed so that I ``see'' <- as **!** - this is not about thinking it's about reprogramming the base of my spine.
 The send operator is not in my brain, it's in the the base of my spine.
 My brains thinks